Okay, let’s face it….

 Grooming

 Grooming a Poodle has always been a challenge.
 As said earlier, this is a high-maintenance breed and requires grooming every 3 to 6 weeks.
-Of course, for a lot of dog owners, this is one of the pleasures of having a Poodle at home – it’s just like taking care of a child!
+Of course, for many dog owners, this is one of the pleasures of having a Poodle at home – it’s just like caring for a child!

 One thing about…

-The Poodle that always surprises you is his amazing intelligence and excellent memory.
-There is no question that this is an intelligent dog, clever and sensitive and a fast learner too.
+The Poodle that constantly surprises you is his fantastic intelligence and excellent memory.
+There is no question that this is an intelligent dog, clever and sensitive, and a fast learner too.
 There is no trick that a Poodle puppy cannot learn.

 - Addison’s Disease,